Club Rush Represents Communities At M-A

 If you would like more information on any of the clubs at M-A or find out where and when they meet, check out this link: Clubs at M-A

-Emma Buck is a senior at M-A this year.
-This is her first year writing for journalism and she hopes to learn more about relevant issues to M-A. Emma is passionate about music and in her free time enjoys running and working at Salt & Straw.
+Emma Buck was a senior at M-A. It was her first year writing for journalism and she hoped to learn more about relevant issues to M-A. Emma was passionate about music and in her free time enjoyed running and working at Salt & Straw.